-The Royal Palace, now General Archive of Navarre
+The Royal Palace, now General Archive of Navarre.

 King Sancho VI the Wise had this building constructed here to house the monarchs of Navarre.
-If we take ourselves back a few centuries and put ourselves in the shoes of the military strategists of the day, it should be clear that this was one of the most important points as far as defending the city was concerned.
+If we take ourselves back a few centuries and put ourselves in the shoes of the military strategists of the day, it should be clear that this was one of the most important spots as far as defending the city was concerned.
 A privileged vantage point, it is easy to suppose that the site was part of the original Vasconic settlement.
 Mediaeval and Roman remains have been unearthed here.
 It is a location charged with history.

 After the invasion (1512), the conquerors decided to turn it into the viceroy’s residence until, with the Treaty Law of 1841, it became the headquarters of the Military Government, also known as the Captaincy General, remaining as such until 1971.
 In 1979 the army transferred the property to Pamplona City Council and the Government of Navarre.

 The current building (2003), work of the Navarrese architect Rafael Moneo, is home to the Royal and General Archive, where all the records from before and after the year in which the Kingdom of Navarre lost its independence are kept.
 The frontispiece of the building still bears the coat of arms of the conquering king.